CumulusNetworks/docs/content/cumulus-linux-511/Installation-Management/Zero-Touch-Provisioning-ZTP.md

 {{%notice note%}}
 Use caution when using the above ZTP commands:
-- When running the ZTP session with a custom URL for the ZTP configuration files, ensure that the specified URL is accessible and contains the necessary files.
+- When running ZTP with a custom URL, ensure that the specified URL is accessible and contains the script you want to run.
-- Abruptly ending a ZTP session can disrupt ongoing configurations and have unintended consequences for the system.
+- Abruptly terminating ZTP can disrupt ongoing configurations and have unintended consequences for the system.
-- Enabling or disabling a ZTP session, especially with the `force` option can interrupt existing processes or configurations.
+- Enabling or disabling ZTP, especially with the `force` option might interrupt existing processes or ongoing configurations.
 {{%/notice%}}

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-To enable a ZTP session and activate the provisioning process, use the `-e` option:
+To enable ZTP and activate the provisioning process, use the `-e` option:

 ```
 cumulus@switch:~$ sudo ztp -e